awsdocs/amazon-connect-admin-guide/doc_source/connect-contact-flows.md

 ## Create a Contact Flow<a name="create-contact-flow"></a>

-You can create a variety of contact flows in Amazon Connect, such as transfer flows and interruptible flows\.
+You can create a variety of contact flows in Amazon Connect, such as transfer flows\.
 The starting point for all contact flows is the contact flow designer\.
 You can make your contact flows as simple or complex as needed\.

 **To create a contact flow using the contact flow designer**